 The info posted on RIOC’s website accurately describes a COO’s job.
 It ranks just below CEO and reports to the chief executive.

-Fudging resumes is common practice, but usually, you can verity details, especially with high profile jobs through searches.
+Fudging resumes is common practice, but usually, you can verify details, especially with high profile jobs through searches.
 But we couldn’t find a single news story, except for his promotion at RIOC anywhere.
 In fact, it does not appear that the Housing Authority in DeKalb County even has a COO position.

 We couldn’t find any mention of him at the DeKalb Housing Authority in any year, but something else we didn’t find was interesting.

 ProPublica maintains a database of full federal tax returns by nonprofit agencies.
 Returns for the authority during Haynes’s tenure there are complete.
-In Part VII, nonprofits are required to “List all of the organization’s current key employees…” But Haynes does not appear on the returns for any year in which his resume says he was a top tier executive while others with lesser titles like Director of Asset Management do.
+In Part VII, nonprofits are required to “List all of the organization’s current key employees…” But Haynes does not appear on the returns for any year in which his resume says he was a top tier executive while others with lesser titles, like Director of Asset Management, do.

 But If He Was COO in DeKalb, As His Resume and RIOC Says….